xddxdd/blog/source/_posts/en/article/modify-computer/worship-in-traceroute.lantian/index.md

 > do things just to pursue his personal gains and he should not evade
 > responsibilities for fear of personal loss.

-The path I created has 5 hops, so I split the essay to 5 sentences, and remove punctuations which PTR records aren't allowed to have:
+The path I created has 5 hops, so I split the essay to 5 sentences, and removed punctuations PTR records aren't allowed to have:

 - one should uphold his country s interest with his life
 - he should not do things